The Hunchback of Notre Dame (1996 film): Casting

 In late 1993, pop singer Cyndi Lauper was the first actor cast during the film's initial stages.
 She had been hired one week after reading for a part with the directors, who felt her performance was "hilarious and sweet".
 Thinking she had been cast as Esmeralda, Lauper was startled to learn she was to voice a gargoyle named Quinn.
-The development team had came up with the names of Chaney, Laughton and Quinn—named after the actors who portrayed Quasimodo in preceding Hunchback film adaptations.
-However, Disney's legal department objected to the proposed names of the gargoyles, fearing that the estates of Lon Chaney, Charles Laughton, or Anthony Quinn (who was still alive at the time) would file a lawsuit over the unauthorized use of their names, so the idea was dropped.
+The development team had come up with the names of Chaney, Laughton and Quinn—named after the actors who portrayed Quasimodo in preceding Hunchback film adaptations.
+However, Disney's legal department objected to the proposed names of the gargoyles, fearing that the estates of Lon Chaney, Charles Laughton, or Anthony Quinn would file a lawsuit over the unauthorized use of their names, so the idea was dropped.
 Trousdale and Wise then suggested naming the characters Lon, Charles, and Anthony, which would have resulted in the same legal concern.
-Instead, they would name the first two gargoyles after Victor Hugo, and the third gargoyle after Andrews Sisters singer Laverne Andrews as suggested by Wise.
+Instead, they would name the first two gargoyles after Victor Hugo, and the third gargoyle after Andrews Sisters singer LaVerne Andrews as suggested by Wise.

 Now cast as Laverne, Lauper was deemed too youthful for a friend who would provide wise counsel to Quasimodo.
 At the same time, Sam McMurray—best known for his work on The Tracey Ullman Show—was hired for Hugo.
 Meanwhile, Charles Kimbrough was cast as Victor, who was initially unimpressed at an animated adaptation of Hunchback, but later became rather impressed at the level of research that went into the film and how the story ideas transitioned from the novel to the screen.
 After several recording sessions and test screenings, Lauper and McMurray were called by the directors who released them from their roles.
 At one point, Jeffrey Katzenberg had considered Arsenio Hall, David Letterman, and Jay Leno to voice the gargoyles, but he eventually cast Jason Alexander, due to his previous role in The Return of Jafar (1994).
 After a suggestion by supervising animator Will Finn, Laverne was then re-envisioned into a wiser, mature character with Mary Wickes cast in the role.
 Following Wickes' death in October 1995, Jane Withers was hired to voice her six remaining lines.